ecs-support/ECS_contents/ECS_Academia/content/home/skills.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "Skills"
+title = "Catagory"
-subtitle = "I AM REALLY GOOD AT THE FOLLOWING TECHNICAL SKILLS"
+subtitle = "Find your answer by catagory"

 # Showcase personal skills or business features.
 #